Constantine the Great: Historiography

 During Constantine's lifetime, Praxagoras of Athens and Libanius, pagan authors, showered Constantine with praise, presenting him as a paragon of virtue.
 His nephew and son-in-law Julian the Apostate, however, wrote the satire Symposium, or the Saturnalia in 361, after the last of his sons died; it denigrated Constantine, calling him inferior to the great pagan emperors, and given over to luxury and greed.
 Following Julian, Eunapius began – and Zosimus continued – a historiographic tradition that blamed Constantine for weakening the empire through his indulgence to the Christians.

 During the Middle Ages, European and Near-East Byzantine writers presented Constantine as an ideal ruler, the standard against which any king or emperor could be measured.
 The Renaissance rediscovery of anti-Constantinian sources prompted a re-evaluation of his career.
 German humanist Johannes Leunclavius discovered Zosimus' writings and published a Latin translation in 1576.
 In its preface, he argues that Zosimus' picture of Constantine offered a more balanced view than that of Eusebius and the Church historians.
 Cardinal Caesar Baronius criticised Zosimus, favouring Eusebius' account of the Constantinian era.
 Baronius' Life of Constantine (1588) presents Constantine as the model of a Christian prince.
 Edward Gibbon aimed to unite the two extremes of Constantinian scholarship in his work The History of the Decline and Fall of the Roman Empire (1776–1789) by contrasting the portraits presented by Eusebius and Zosimus.
 He presents a noble war hero who transforms into an Oriental despot in his old age, "degenerating into a cruel and dissolute monarch".

 Modern interpretations of Constantine's rule begin with Jacob Burckhardt's The Age of Constantine the Great (1853, rev. 1880).
 Burckhardt's Constantine is a scheming secularist, a politician who manipulates all parties in a quest to secure his own power.
 Henri Grégoire followed Burckhardt's evaluation of Constantine in the 1930s, suggesting that Constantine developed an interest in Christianity only after witnessing its political usefulness.
-Grégoire was skeptical of the authenticity of Eusebius's Vita, and postulated a pseudo-Eusebius to assume responsibility for the vision and conversion narratives of that work.
+Grégoire was sceptical of the authenticity of Eusebius's Vita, and postulated a pseudo-Eusebius to assume responsibility for the vision and conversion narratives of that work.
 Otto Seeck's Geschichte des Untergangs der antiken Welt (1920–1923) and André Piganiol's L'empereur Constantin (1932) go against this historiographic tradition.
 Seeck presents Constantine as a sincere war hero whose ambiguities were the product of his own naïve inconsistency.
 Piganiol's Constantine is a philosophical monotheist, a child of his era's religious syncretism.
 Related histories by Arnold Hugh Martin Jones (Constantine and the Conversion of Europe, 1949) and Ramsay MacMullen (Constantine, 1969) give portraits of a less visionary and more impulsive Constantine.